turingschool/front-end-curriculum/lessons/module-2/scope-2-scopes-and-scope-chain.md

 <section class="call-to-action">
 ### Warmup

-Variables often are described as having either global scope or local scope.
+ES5 variables often are described as having either global scope or local (function) scope.

 * How would you describe the differences between a *globally* vs *locally* scoped variable?
 * Looking at the below example, does our `makeNoise` function have access to the `cowNoise` and `catNoise` variables?